For historical newsletters, agendas for committee meetings, etc. Click HERE

 Are you having trouble following along with the project status?
 City Council is getting regular updates, press releases have occurred, website updates, social media posts, and additional outreach has been happening since 2019 to the present.
 However, it can be hard to follow all of that information.

 The City is now sending out a regular Utica Park Update Newsletter.
 To be added click here or use the QR Code.

-In order to do ALL of the work listed on this page, the City had to engage with an arborist and a demo crew.
+To do ALL of the work listed on this page, the City had to engage with an arborist and a demo crew.
 These are two separate parties.
 The arborist is NOT also doing the demo.

 Step 1, was to determine which trees were hazards.
 Step 2, was to remove the hazardous trees, stumps, debris, and brush.

 Wood from the fallen trees will be evaluated to determine if benches can be made to celebrate the life those trees have given our visitors over the years.

 For an overview of WHY the trees were removed and the species, read here.

 Expansion and Rehabilitation of Utica Park

 The City was awarded $3,000,000 from the California State Department of Parks and Recreation, the Recreation and Tourism Grant).
 This money will be used to purchase an additional 3.4 acres of land adjacent to the existing Utica Park in addition to adding and improving many elements of the park overall.